tensorflow/community/rfcs/20181016-replicator.md

     If `replication_mode` == `PER_WORKER`, this is the number of workers.
     If `replication_mode` == `PER_REPLICA`, this is total number of replicas.
     """

+  def per_replica_batch_size(self, global_batch_size: int) -> int:
+    """Returns the per replica batch size user should use in their input pipeline, given desired global batch size.

+    It would be computed as per_replica_batch_size = global_batch_size // num_replicas_in_sync. global_batch_size should be divisible by num_replicas_in_sync.
+This will throw an error if not.
+    """

 ```

 #### InputIterator class